saltict/docs/README.md

 <hr />
 <h2 align="center">
-  ✨ We just launched a Cloud version of Sismics Docs!
+  ✨ We just launched a Cloud version of MedProve Docs!
 Head to <a href="https://www.sismicsdocs.com/">sismicsdocs.com</a> for more informations ✨
 </h2>
 <hr />